lixi-ui/lixi-ui-vue/src/components/select/doc/index.en-US.md

 ### Basic usage

-:::demo `v-model` is the value of `el-option` that is currently selected.
+:::demo `v-model` is the value of `lx-option` that is currently selected.

 ```html
 <template>